-- Exposure to salt water - Exposure to dust, sand or other airborne contaminates
+- · Exposure to salt water - Exposure to dust, sand or other airborne contam inates.

 Consult with your local Cummins Power Generation distributor if the generator set will be subjected to any extreme operating conditions and determine a suitable schedule of maintenance.
-Use the running time meter to keep an accurate log of all service performed for warranty support.
+Use the Engine and Control Hours display to keep an accurate log of all service performed for warranty support.
 Perform all service at the time period indicated or after the number of operating hours indicated, whichever comes first.
 Use Table 5-1 to determine the maintenance required and then refer to the sections that follow for the correct service procedures.